-- Participate in the on-campus program orientation: LEAD630 Leadership Orientation (4 cr) and in annual Leadership Roundtable Conferences. - Complete LEAD635 Leadership and Learning Plan (LLP, 4 cr) designed by the participant and approved by the Leadership faculty team. - 3.
-Complete the following web-based learning experiences: LEAD636 Issues in Leadership Foundations-2-3 cr LEAD637 Issues in Research-2-3 cr LEAD638 Issues in Leadership Theory-2-3 cr - 4.
-Participate regularly and actively in a regional learning group at least seven times a year. - 5.
+- 1. Participate in the on-campus program orientation: LEAD630 Leadership Orientation (4 cr) and in annual Leadership Roundtable Conferences. - 2.
+Complete LEAD635 Leadership and Learning Plan (LLP, 4) designed by the participant and approved by the Leadership faculty team. - Complete the following web-based learning experiences: LEAD535 Principles of Academic Writing-1-3 LEAD636 Issues in Leadership Foundations-2-3 LEAD637 Issues in Research-2-3 LEAD638 Issues in Leadership Theory-2-3 - 4.
+Participate regularly and actively in a Leadership and Learning Group at least seven times a year. - 5.
 Maintain employment throughout the program. - 6.
 Complete the development and a presentation of a portfolio based on the participant's LLP.
 The portfolio must document the satisfactory completion of the required competencies. - 7.
-Complete the specific number of cr: 36 credits for the MA degree
+Complete the specific number of credits: - 36 credits for the MA degree 64 credits for the EdS degree - 90 credits for the EdD/PhD degrees - 8.
+Research: - MA: Complete a research project.
+EDRM505 Research Methods in Ed. & Psych.
+I-3 LEAD698 MA Research Project-3 - EdS: Complete a research project.
+Prerequisite: EDRM505 or equivalent submission of a research-based article to a peer-reviewed publication.